WenjunYU55/Temperature_SensorsAnalysis-/README.md

 # Temperature Sensor Characterisation and Analysis

-This repository contains the experimental setup, raw data, analysis code, and results for ELEC70101 focused on temperature sensor characterisation and comparison.
+This repository contains the experimental setup, analysis code, and results for ELEC70101 focused on temperature sensor characterisation and comparison.

 ## Sensors Investigated
 - TMP36 (analog temperature sensor)